 And those who don’t say yes today, might say yes tomorrow, or next week, or next year … because they’ll still be there, in that lovely lake you built.

 “The best time to plant a tree was 20 years ago.
 The second best time is right now.”

-So … the best time to start building your audience – and create that vital asset to provide your business with the security of consistent income – is right NOW.
+So … the best time to start creating your audience – and create that vital asset to provide your business with the security of consistent income – is right NOW.

 Do you have some lakes already?
 If not, start there – create the places you can communicate from.